New York University College of Dentistry

 - An official ECE course-by-course evaluation must be submitted directly to PASS by ECE.
 We do not accept evaluations from WES or any other evaluating institutions.

-- All international applicants must take the TOEFL iBT exam to be considered for admission.
-The minimum required score is 100, and no exceptions will be made.
-Scores from ETS must be reported directly to PASS.
+- All international applicants are required to take the TOEFL exam to be considered for admission.
+The minimum required score is 100 or better.
+No exceptions will be made.
+Scores must be reported on PASS directly from ETS.
 IELTS or any other English exam is not accepted.
-The TOEFL exam will not be waived, and we do not accept the new TOEFL Essential.
-The TOEFL exam is valid for two years only and must not expire before the application deadline or the program's start date (July 1st).
+The TOEFL exam will not be waived, and we do not accept the "My Best Scores" result or the new TOEFL Essential.
+The TOEFL exam is valid for two years only and must not expire before the application deadline or before the program start date (July 1st).